 Google Analytics makes it easy to filter the invalid traffic out.
 Here is how you can do it:

 - Go to your Analytics account and click on the Admin button.

 - Next, go to the View tab and click on View Settings.

 - Scroll down to find Bot Filtering option and click on the checkbox, if it’s unchecked.

 Google Analytics is pretty good at finding and filtering bot traffic.
 However, it doesn’t guarantee 100% removal of invalid traffic.

 What Else Should a Publisher Know?

 Elias Terman, vice president of marketing at Distil Networks, explained, “Actually, publishers lose a lot more money than they realize to fraud, because they don’t factor in the revenue they lose when fraudsters send bots to visit their sites to create a fraudulent cookied bot audience, and then sell their cookied NHT as readers on the open exchanges.
-Advertisers allot budget for this traffic, but it’s the fraudsters, and not the publishers, who collect it.”
-Given this traffic will lead to no conversions at all, it will become difficult for the advertisers to continuously pour in budgets to your site for long term.
+Advertisers allot a budget for this traffic, but it’s the fraudsters, and not the publishers, who collect it.”
+Given this traffic will lead to no conversions at all, it will become difficult for the advertisers to continuously pour in budgets to your site for the long term.

-Advertisers are always on the look out for means to avoid working with such publishers with invalid traffic.
-In the process, they hire ad fraud protection agencies which simply eliminate and/or block publishers with suspicious traffic.
+Advertisers are always on the lookout for means to avoid working with such publishers with invalid traffic.
+In the process, they hire ad fraud protection agencies that simply eliminate and/or block publishers with suspicious traffic.
 In order to avoid ad fraud, there is a cost to be paid to an organization helping you to fight them.
 What that means is that instead of the total budget being spent on your site, a part of it is now being spent on these fraud prevention companies (ultimately reducing publisher revenue).